-"Didn't they teach you at school that birds evolved from reptiles?"
-Foleda said as he made to leave.
-"Sure."
 "Well, there's your answer: dinosaurs were laying eggs before there were any chickens."

 Foleda found Randal sprawled along a couch in the window-lounge a half level below the kitchen and dining area, a handpad resting on his knee.
-"What have Randal touched a button and the screen came to life with a view of Moscow's Red Square, showing the Kremlin wall JAMES R HOGAN 230 and St. Basil's Cathedral.
+"What have we got?"
+Foleda said, perching himself on an arm of one of the chairs facing the wallscreen across the room.
+Randal touched a button and the screen came to life with a view of Moscow's Red Square, showing the Kremlin wall and St. Basil's Cathedral.
 After a few seconds it switched to columns of parading tanks and missile carriers, and then a line of heavily muffled Soviet leaders saluting from the reviewing stand atop the red-marble mausoleum of Lenin's Tomb.
 "It came in live a few minutes ago," Randal said.

-The commentator's voice-over narrated: "News from Moscow today of a big break seemed an inviolable national institution, will not take place in this, the Revolution's centenary year.
+The commentator's voice-over narrated: "News from Moscow today of a big break with tradition.
+The customary military parade held every November seventh to celebrate the uprising that brought the Communist Party to power, which has long seemed an inviolable national institution, will not take place in this, the Revolution's centenary year.
 A spokesman for Tass, the Soviet news agency, announced this morning that this year the occasion will be commemorated out in space.
-Instead of reviewing the traditional military parade in Red Square - which tends to be a cold business around November time in Moscow - the Soviet leaders will be traveling en masse to the experimental space colony Valentina Tereshkova, two hundred thousand miles from Earth" - a view had appeared of Tereshkova hanging in space, followed by standard shots of a transporter docking at the hub, a view of Communist Party to power, which has long and rockets, but scientists, engineers, farmers, and spaceborne factories.
+Instead of reviewing the traditional military parade in Red Square -- which tends to be a cold business around November time in Moscow -- the Soviet leaders will be traveling en masse to the experimental space colony Valentina Tereshkova, two hundred thousand miles from Earth" -- a view had appeared of Tereshkova hanging in space, followed by standard shots of a transporter docking at the hub, a view of the Turgenev urban zone, and a harvesting machine at work in one of the agricultural sectors, while the voice continued -- "to see not marching soldiers and rockets, but scientists, engineers, farmers, and spaceborne factories.
 So, what does it mean?
 Are they sending us one of those famous 'signals' we're always being told about?
 Some of the experts will be giving us their interpretations later.
 Frank Peterson talked in Moscow with Mr. Gorlienko, the Soviet foreign minister."

 "What do you think?"
 Randal said to Foleda.
-"Doesn't that look like a change?
-Come on Perpard give them some gradit Foleda.
 "Doesn't that look like a change?
 Come on, Bernard, give them some credit when it's due.
 This is exactly the kind of initiative we need more of.
 We have to reciprocate."

 "We'll see."
 Foleda sounded skeptical.